Mycoplasma bovis

 Mycoplasma bovis is one of 126 species of genus Mycoplasma.
 It is the smallest living cell and anaerobic organism in nature.
 It does not contain any cell wall and is therefore resistant to penicillin and other beta lactam antibiotics.

 Mycoplasma bovis mainly affects cattle and has little effect on other production animals.
 It does not affect horses and or pet animals, but other animals can be carriers for Mycoplasma bovis.
-Wyoming Game and Fish is reporting that the North American pronghorn is now affected by the disease with very high mortality.
+Circa 2020, Wyoming Game and Fish reported that the pronghorn is now affected by the disease, with very high mortality.
 Mycoplasma bovis causes a constellation of diseases, including mastitis in dairy cows, arthritis in cows and calves, pneumonia in calves, and various other diseases likely including late-term abortion.
 Not all infected cows get sick – some shed the disease without becoming ill, allowing for transmission between farms if apparently healthy cows are moved.

 Signs and symptoms

 Mastitis

 Mastitis can cause a decline in potassium and lactoferrin.
 It also results in decreased casein, the major protein in milk.
 As most calcium in milk is associated with casein, the disruption of casein synthesis contributes to lowered calcium in milk.
 The milk protein continues to undergo further deterioration during processing and storage.
 Milk from cows with mastitis also has a higher somatic cell count.
 Generally speaking, the higher the somatic cell count, the lower the milk quality.